Tag Archives: Docker

 Nginx Proxy Manager

 Many services and devices in our home lab have web interfaces.
+We secure many of them using Nginx Proxy Manager as a reverse proxy.

 Traefik Reverse Proxy provides ingress control and SSL certificates for our docker services.

-While Traefik can be used for services outside of Docker, configuring it is complex and requires restarting the Trafik container.
-As a result, we also run Nginx Proxy Manager in a container to enable SSL certificates and simple reverse proxy configuration of our web-based services outside of Docker.
+While Traefik can be used for services outside Docker, configuring it is complex and requires restarting the Trafik container.
+As a result, we also run Nginx PM in a container to enable SSL certificates and simple reverse proxy configuration of our web-based services outside of Docker.

 Pihole with a Cloudflare Tunnel

-PiHole in Docker
+Pihole in Docker

-We are running three PiHole installations, which enable load balancing and high availability for our DNS services.
+We are running three Pihole installations, which enable load balancing and high availability for our DNS services.
 We also use a Cloudflare encrypted tunnel to protect information in external DNS queries via the Internet.

-Our PiHole instances are deployed on a combination of Docker host VMs in our Proxmox Cluster and a stand-alone Raspberry Pi Docker host.
+Our three instances are deployed on a combination of Docker host VMs in our Proxmox Cluster and a stand-alone Raspberry Pi Docker host.

-Deploy PiHole with a Cloudflare Tunnel
+Deploy Pihole with a Cloudflare Tunnel

 Our software service stack for our dockerPiHole installs Pi includes the following applications: